SAFCSP-Team/undo-redo-command-project/README.md

 ## Qualification to pass
 - [ ] The code should run successfully.
 - [ ] Write all the required functions correctly.
-- [ ] The Program's output shall match the test case output.
+- [ ] The program's output shall match the test case output.